EdDataScienceEES/tutorial-evapp23/tut_template.md

 #_install.packages("plotly")_
 library(plotly)

-#install.packages("rnaturalearth")
-#install.packages("rnaturalearthdata")
-library(rnaturalearth)                  #These two packages will help us download data for countries and regions
 ```

 We will use data from the Living Planet Index, which you have already downloaded from the Github repository (Click on Clone or Download/Download ZIP and then unzip the files)